enviodev/docs/blog/2024-05-24-case-study-peppy-finance.md

 # What is Peppy Finance?

-Peppy Finance is a decentralized perpetual exchange built on the [Shimmer Network](https://shimmer.network/) from [IOTA](https://www.iota.org/) that allows you to trade BTC, ETH and native Shimmer tokens with up to 100x leverage directly from your wallet.
+Peppy Finance is a decentralized perpetual exchange built on the [Shimmer Network](https://shimmer.network/) from [IOTA](https://www.iota.org/) that allows you to trade BTC, ETH, and native Shimmer tokens with up to 100x leverage directly from your wallet.
 The advantages of using Peppy Finance include:

 - **On-chain collateral**: Provides greater assurance that the funds are there to back the contracts.
 - **Save on Costs**: Get the lowest transaction fees combined with affordable borrowing rates.